missly55/Tier-1-IT-Support-Cybersecurity-Awareness-Lab-Self-Guided-/README.md

 ## Objective:
 <!-- [Brief Objective - Remove this afterwards]  -->

 This lab project is designed to simulate the daily tasks of an IT Support Specialist in a real-world environment.
 It provides hands-on experience with basic troubleshooting, user account management, and software installation using a Windows 10 virtual machine.
-The goal is to demonstrate core Tier 1 IT support skills in a simple, beginner-friendly way.
+The goal is to demonstrate hands-on, practical skills in IT support.

 ### Skills Learned:
 <!--  [Bullet Points - Remove this afterwards]   -->